hmlauth/IngrediFeed/README.md

 - Event Delegation for on click events

 ## Opportunities for Improvement
-- Ensure app is responsive across all media screens.
-- Include user input validation that checks if input is spelled correctly and/or not jibberish.
+- Include user input validation that checks if user input is spelled correctly and notify accordingly.
 - Fix card height so height of each card stays uniform.
 - Create social media sharing ability without jQuery plugin.
 - Create Login Page along with user authentication so each user can have their own account.